OmniDB/doc/src/en/02_installation.md

 Press Ctrl+C to exit
 ```

 Note how OmniDB starts a *web server* in port 8000.
-You can also specify both ports
+You can also specify port
 and listening address:

 ```bash